Diego999/pyGAT/README.md

 A small note about initial sparse matrix operations of https://github.com/tkipf/pygcn: they have been removed.
 Therefore, the current model take ~7GB on GRAM.

+# Sparse version GAT

+We develop a sparse version GAT using pytorch.
+There are numerically instability because of softmax function.
+Therefore, you need to initialize carefully.
+To use sparse version GAT, add flag `--sparse`.
+The performance of sparse version is similar with tensorflow.
+On a Titan Xp takes 0.08~0.14 sec.

 # Requirements

 pyGAT relies on Python 3.5 and PyTorch 0.4.1 (due to torch.sparse_coo_tensor).